alyakin314/correcting-nonpar/README.md

 Contents of this repository, including all simulations, have been tested on Python 3.6 and 3.7.

 ### graspologic
-Our simulations rely heavily on [microsoft/graspologic](https://github.com/microsoft/graspologic), which is a Python package used to perform statistical inference on graph- and network- valued data. **graspologic** originated from the merger of **neurodata/graspy** and **microsoft/topologic** (it is, in fact, currently undergoing).
+Our simulations rely heavily on [microsoft/graspologic](https://github.com/microsoft/graspologic), which is a Python package used to perform statistical inference on graph- and network- valued data. **graspologic** originated from the merger of **neurodata/graspy** and **microsoft/topologic**, which began in September 2020 and is currently undergoing.

-In particular, **graspologic** implements the latent distribution test both with and without the correction.
+Notably, **graspologic** implements the latent distribution test both with and without the correction.
 This test is the primary focus of the _"Correcting a Nonparametric Two-sample Graph Hypothesis Test for Graphs with Different Numbers of Vertices"_.
-We intend to keep this repository updated and compatible with the current version of ~~**GraSPy**~~ **graspologic**.
+We intend to keep this repository updated and compatible with the most recent version of ~~**GraSPy**~~ **graspologic**.

 Graspologic can be easily installed from pip
 ```